DimaMzk/project-streamtab/README.md

  - [ ] Allow the macro that is run to be modified.
 Ex.
 The server enters `alt`+`shift`+`a` instead of `ctrl`+`shift`+`F1 - F20`
  - [ ] Folders
  - [ ] Pages
- - [ ] Then the webclient page loads, it automatically enters full-screen mode.
+ - [ ] When the webclient page loads, it automatically enters full-screen mode.
  - [ ] Allow Macros to be Named
  - [ ] Allow Images to be used for the buttons.